Summer Lawn Care

 - Keep an eye out for pets and children, especially if you have a loud mower.

 - Wear sunglasses or some other eye-covering to protect your eyes from any debris that might shoot up while you mow.

-- When mowing on a slope, move side to side instead of up and down the slope to reduce the risk of injury from slipping.
+- When mowing on a slope, move side to side instead of up and down.
+Slipping happens.
+Don't let it.